thomasf/docker-devpi/README.md

 [python](https://hub.docker.com/_/python) might cause an hyphenated release to be made.

+The `:latest` tag is just the latest master branch build, not correspond to the latest release tag.
+It might be totally untested.
+Use the release build tags for production deployments.

 Both containers needs to have access to the data under `/devpi/` so the same directory needs to be mounted in both containers.